hbctraining/Training-modules/Rmarkdown/lesson1.md

 The [knitr](https://yihui.name/knitr/) package, developed by [Yihui Xie](https://yihui.name), is designed to generate reports within RStudio.
 It enables dynamic generation of multiple file formats from an [RMarkdown](http://rmarkdown.rstudio.com/) file, including HTML and PDF documents.
 Knit report generation is now integrated into RStudio, and can be accessed using the GUI or console.

-In this workshop we will become familiar with both `knitr` and the Rmarkdown language.
+In this workshop we will become familiar with both `knitr` and the RMarkdown language.
 We will then use them to generate a short HTML report that can be viewed in a web browser.

 ## RMarkdown basics